 Substitutions and Variations:

 Courgettes: any courgettes work - you could use striped or yellow courgettes for a pretty tricolour Courgette Frittata (Frittata di Zucchini).
 You could also add extra veggies like spinach (make sure you cook off all the water), peas or asparagus - even things like red peppers, potatoes or sweet potatoes!
-If using potatoes, cook them first and make sure they are cooked all the way through before you add the egg.
+If using potatoes, I cook them first and I make sure they are cooked all the way through before adding the egg.
 I sometimes scatter over some halved cherry tomatoes when adding the cheese too.
 I

 Olive oil: remember not to use your most expensive Extra Virgin Olive Oil when cooking as you cook off all the good stuff and, with prices as they are right now, who can afford that?
 You could also use rapeseed oil - Borderfields have some delicious flavours which would work really well in this Courgette Frittata (Frittata di Zucchini).